 The sweetness in this Prosecco is perfectly balanced with flavors of orange zest, green apple, and pear.
 On the finish, a hint of nuttiness combined with the sweet fruit flavors make for a long and refreshing drink you’re sure to love.

 Exquisite Collection has another wine to add to is every growing selection.
-This time, it’s a Malbec produced in Mendoza, Argentina.
-You can only get this wine at Aldi, which is imported into the US by Mack and Schuhle, Inc.
+This time, it’s a Malbec produced in Mendoza, Argentina, which is imported into the US by Mack and Schuhle, Inc.

 This delicious Malbec starts with a pleasant aroma of plum, mint, blackberry, and a touch of cedar.
 One sip of this silky and smooth full-bodied wine results in a taste of spice and plenty of fruit.

 Surprisingly, this Malbec offers a decent amount of complexity, resulting in a wine that is fairly well put together.
 Dry with the right touch of sweet, you’re getting an excellent wine for little money.
 The finish is long and full of juicy tasting tart fruits and just a hint of oaky spice.

 Yet another excellent Sauvignon Blanc available at Aldi, this time by Dancing Flame.
 Produced in Valle de Leyda, Chile, by Vina Luis Felipe Edwards.
 This offering is imported by Prestige Wine & Spirits Group.